Skip to main content

 • Check that your car lights are all working before you set off on your journey.

-• Try using main roads on your journey.
-They are more likely to be cleared and had grit put down to help with snow and ice.
+• Try using main roads on your trip.
+They are more likely to be cleared and have grit put down to help with snow and ice.

 • Always keep your distance from the car in front.